 What type of scanner can be used

-A flat-bed scanner is usually acceptable.
+A flat-bed or overhead scanner is usually acceptable.
 Other types of scanners, for example hand-held scanners which contact the page are not permitted.

 Handling documents when using a scanner